Reading Time: 5 minutes

 - Paranoid thoughts related to stress

-- Severe dissociative symptoms where the individual feels cut off even from themselves or like they are losing touch with reality
+- Severe dissociative symptoms where a person feels cut off from themselves, or like they have lost touch with reality

 - Repeated acts of suicidal behavior such as wrist cutting or intentional drug overdose